IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FCE         Firm Capacity Equivalent (amount of reliable, always-available generation capacity that would provide the same level of system reliability as the resource being evaluated)
 FHU         Fuel Heating Unit (Fuel to Heat: consumes any fuel other than hydrogen to produce heat, e.g., biomass/natural gas/oil boiler)
-GEP         Generation Expansion Planning mFRR        Manual Frequency Restoration Reserve (a.k.a. tertiary reserve) helps to restore the required grid frequency of 50 Hz.
-It must be fully deployable after 12.5 minutes and has a minimum duration period of 5 minutes
+GEP         Generation Expansion Planning
 H2          Hydrogen
 HHU         Hydrogen Heating unit (Hydrogen to Heat: consumes hydrogen to produce heat) HNS         Hydrogen Not Served